Matamata-Animator/Matamata-Studio/README.md

 ### Windows

-- Download and run the Windows installer from the most recent [release](https://github.com/Matamata-Animator/Desktop/releases), then choose o
+- Download and run the Windows installer from the most recent [release](https://github.com/Matamata-Animator/Desktop/releases), then choose one of the following options:

+#### Automatic Install

+* Launch the app as an administrator (you only need to do this the first time), and click the `Install Requirements` button, then install each component there.

+#### Manual Install

 * Follow instructions [here](https://github.com/Matamata-Animator/Matamata-Core/blob/main/Windows_Install_Instructions.md) to setup your python environment.
 * Install [Docker Desktop](https://www.docker.com/get-started)